GuillaumeBonnet/lwc-typing-article/README.md

 ![ts-check in editor](TS-check.gif)

 As you can see the downside is that it also triggers false positive errors for getters, setters and some imports.
-But I believe the safety you get from ts-check outweigh the drawbacks.
+But I believe the safety you get from ts-check outweighs the drawbacks.

 ## Side notes